gitpitch/gitpitch/README.md

 ## [Work In Progress]

+- GitPitch 4.0
-- A brand new **layout engine** for GitPitch slide decks
+- Including a brand new layout engine for GitPitch slide decks
-- Supporting the *precise* placement and sizing of slide content
-- Comparable or superior to traditional *drag-and-drop* solutions

 <br>